Peer Counseling

 Peer Counseling FAQ's

-Peer Counseling is a peer-to-peer program at the University of Arizona that offers Psychological First Aid (PFA) to students in a confidential and safe environment, as part of a group or a one-on-one session.
+Peer Counseling is a peer-to-peer program at the University of Arizona that offers one-on-one Psychological First Aid (PFA) to students in a confidential and safe environment.
 This is not psychological treatment but rather a brief, supportive intervention to help students connect and share tools to cope with stress.
-Peer Counseling was developed at UArizona in consultation with Dr. George Everly, faculty at the Johns Hopkins School of Medicine and Public Health.
+Peer Counseling was developed at U of A in consultation with Dr. George Everly, faculty at the Johns Hopkins School of Medicine and Public Health.

 Psychological First Aid (PFA) is an evidence-informed support designed to strengthen one’s healthy coping practices, mitigate distress and facilitate access to continued care, if needed.